Skip to content

 Saudi Arabia cares about its workers

 Air-conditioned cabin.
 Proper seat.
 Full safety envelope.
 Formal employment under a structured Saudi operator.
 The pod puts the delivery worker indoors, in dignity — not on an exposed motorcycle in 45°C heat.
 That is worker welfare built into the hardware itself, not promised in a press release.
-Every pod on the road becomes photographable proof that Saudi modernisation reaches all the way to the delivery worker — a tangible expression of Vision 2030's human-capital pillars and one of the most visible forms of soft power the Kingdom can deploy.
+Every pod on the road becomes photographable proof that Saudi modernization reaches all the way to the delivery worker — a tangible expression of Vision 2030's human-capital pillars and one of the most visible forms of soft power the Kingdom can deploy.

 03